Best RAM for Ryzen 5 5600X in 2023

 • Visual design could be updated

-When it comes to performance, the Vengeance LPX kit is great.
-You’re looking at two 8GB sticks for a total of 16GB of memory, which runs at 3600MHz.
-This is pretty sufficient for AMD’s new CPUs and should do a good job.
-Add to this the CL18 timings, as well as the fact that Corsair hand sorts the sticks and pairs the ones that ensure great performance, and you should be good to go.
-Oh, and the price is pretty good, too, which is another bonus.
+Regarding performance, the Vengeance LPX kit is great for giving your PC a performance boost.
+You’re looking at two 8GB sticks for 16GB of memory, which runs at 3600MHz.
+This is sufficient for AMD’s new CPUs and should handle heavy applications and multi-tasking well.
+Add to this the CL18 timings and the fact that Corsair hand sorts the sticks and pairs the ones that ensure great performance, and you should be good to go.

-Let’s take a look at the factors you should consider before buying RAM for the 5600X.
+Let’s look at the factors you should consider before buying RAM for the 5600X.

 RAM Capacity

 16GB has been the sweet spot for standard PC builds for a good while now, and it continues to be even as we welcome DDR5 memory for current LGA1700 (Intel) and future AM5 socket motherboards.
-8GB is still doable, but there is so much more task juggling required, not to mention a critical need to rely on the page file when things inevitably fill up.
-Consider 32GB and beyond only if you have a specific use case for it, such as playing super RAM-intensive games (e.g. Cities: Skylines), or if you are a professional video editor/graphics designer.
+8GB is still doable, but much more task juggling is required, not to mention a critical need to rely on the page file when things inevitably fill up.
+Consider 32GB and beyond only if you have a specific use case, such as playing super RAM-intensive games (e.g., Cities: Skylines) or if you are a professional video editor/graphics designer.

 Memory Frequency

-3600Mhz modules have been circulating for quite a while now, and are generally available at very affordable prices.
-That being said, 3000-3200Mhz could still save some of your funds without sacrificing too much performance.
-Consider spending (for new modules) or tinkering (via overclocking) beyond 3600Mhz only if you’re planning to min-max your DDR4 memory-based system.
+3600Mhz modules have been circulating for quite a while now and are generally available at very affordable prices.
+That said, 3000-3200Mhz could save some of your funds without sacrificing too much performance.
+Consider spending (for new modules) or tinkering (via overclocking) beyond 3600Mhz only if you plan to min-max your DDR4 memory-based system.

 Memory Timings

-second to frequency, having considerably low timings also greatly helps in speeding up the performance of your RAM stick.
-Your default target for DDR4 (in accordance with the target of this article) should start between (CL)16-19, and has a variance of only 2 to 3 units for each value.
+Second to frequency, having considerably low timings also greatly helps speed up the performance of your RAM stick.
+Your default target for DDR4 (following the target of this article) should start between (CL)16-19 and has a variance of only 2 to 3 units for each value.

 Dual-Channel VS Single-Channel